Here are some questions our users asked:

 1. How does this thing work?

-The app connects to a web service hosted here in Germany, which in turn, after being authorized by the user, connects to the social media network and grabs the data.
+The app connects to a web service hosted by HOST Europe (who currently has their server farm in Strasbourg, France), which in turn, after being authorized by the user, connects to the social media network and grabs the data.
 The underlying technology is called OAuth, which allows apps to interact (authenticate) with social media services on behalf of a user without having access to his/her passwords.
 I currently use a spiced up version of an open source PHP-Library to make that happen.
 All the communication runs via TLS encryption.

 2. Why would it want to read tweets from my twitter time line?

 Good question.
 It works like this: when you are a developer and you want your app to be able to read data from a social network you have to register your app there and tell them what exact permissions your app needs.
 I did this with Twitter and asked for a permission called “read only” which is the minimum permission an app can possibly ask for.
 The fact that this permission includes access to your tweets is out of my control.
 The app doesn’t use this permission in any way.

 It is the same story for Google contacts, there it says in the authorization dialog: “Contactssyncer would like to know your age group and language etc.”.
 The opposite is true, because my users already probably know their own age group etc., but I have no way of changing that dialog.

 3. When ContactsSyncer updates a contact, will it overwrite the notes I previously added with whatever silly thing my friend says in his/her the “about me”-notes at the social network?